 - Add red chilli powder and salt to it.
 Mix well.

 - If you are using idli dosa batter, add water little bit to the batter and mix well.
 Spread a thin dosa over tawa and drizzle oil.
-Spread a tbsp of the garlic we prepared.
+Spread a tablespoon of the garlic we prepared.
 Grate cheese over it.

 - Once the cheese melts, fold it to cover it and transfer to the serving plate.